 Upon successful completion of a program of instruction, the graduate will be awarded a Hemodialysis Certificate provided all financial obligations to the school have been met.
 Courses in the Certificate in Hemodialysis program are pass / fail courses.
 To pass a course, a student must receive 70% or better.

-Core Courses Clock Hours
+es Clock Hours

-CHT101 Hemodialysis Technician 96
+Hemodialysis Technician 96

-CHT102 Hemodialysis Clinical Rotation 200
+Hemodialysis Clinical Rotation 200

+-

 CERTIFIED NURSE ASSISTANT